m4opt/m4opt/docs/install/gurobi.rst

 All others
 ----------

-For commerical and government users, `Gurobi offers a variety of license types`__.
+For commercial and government users, `Gurobi offers a variety of license types`__.
 Contact `Gurobi sales`__ for pricing.

 __ https://www.gurobi.com/products/licensing-options/